-Luckily, Instagram Stories now allows you to add your favorite tunes to a video or photo from directly within the app.
-While you’ll have to rely on a third-party app to add music to actual posts, we’ve found several that get the job done.
+Instagram Stories used to allow you to add your favorite tunes to a video or photo from directly within the app, but now you have to rely on a third-party app to add music to Stories and feed posts.
+We’ve found several that get the job done.
 From Drake to Tame Impala, you can now turn your Instagram account into your own personal soundtrack.
 Here’s how.

 Note: Most of these apps only allow you to use audio recordings or music files that are saved to your device.
 So if you exclusively use streaming apps, consider finding a few music files first.

-Lomotif is a lot like Instagram’s Story feature — the interface is similar and adding music to your clips is just as painless.
+Lomotif is a lot like Instagram’s Story feature — the interface is similar and adding music to your clips is painless.
+It even has a Boomerang-like feature called Scratch Editor.
 After you add music, you can upload and share your video on Instagram, Facebook, and Twitter.
 The app also allows you to quickly add music to text, filters, and emojis.
 You can search for millions of songs and thousands of artists, too, or browse using a variety of unique themes.

-The apt-titled Videoshop brings a lot of tricks to the table and is currently available for free on Google Play.
-You can flip videos horizontally, combine multiple clips into one, add animated transitions, and make Vine-esque stop-motion videos.
+The apt-titled Videoshop brings a lot of tricks to the table.
+You can flip videos horizontally, combine multiple clips into one, trim videos, add animated transitions, and make Vine-esque stop-motion videos.
 You can also create copies of your videos and edit each clip individually.
 The app even includes dozens of filters and text overlays, which allow for ample customization.

 Vigo Video, formally Flipgram, is a full-fledged video editor that sets itself apart by being more than just an app — it’s also a creative community.
 You can find inspiring content from other creators within the app and share your own videos to inspire others.
 Even if you’d prefer not to interact within its social space, Vigo Video still allows you to share to Instagram and other social media sites.
 It also features a built-in music library, making it easier to access your favorite tracks.
 You can also stitch together multiple video clips, and add still photos, overlay text, and a host of other components.